robregonm/yii2-pdf/README.md

 		//Can you it if needed to rotate the page Yii::$container->set(Yii::$app->response->formatters['pdf']['class'], [
-			'orientation' => 'Landscape', // Only valid if "format" has NOT set "-L" or "-P" suffix 'beforeRender' => function($mpdf, $data) {},
+			'orientation' => 'Landscape', // This value will be ignored if format is a string value.
+			'beforeRender' => function($mpdf, $data) {},
 			]);